-Having been a life long learner myself and having co-founded CTS fourteen years ago, I have a few ideas on how to be successful in your studies and ultimately earn your degree.
+Having been a life long learner myself and having co-founded CTS fourteen years ago, I have a few ideas on how to be successful in your online christian college studies and ultimately earn your degree.
 Alumni, please add to this list since you are the owners of a success story.

 1. Do something every day toward your studies, no matter what or for how long.
 Try to schedule at least 10 minutes.
 If you will just spend ten minutes reading a page or chapter or answering questions, it will almost certainly turn into 30 minutes or an hour.
 But at least DO SOMETHING!